benwaar/ai-prompt-engineering/docs/COPILOT_PROMPTS.md

 - Commit prompt files and renders together to preserve prompt → output traceability.

 Keep this doc small and canonical — Copilot should use it as the source of truth for copy/paste prompts.

+Running the prompt helper from VS Code

+You can run two tasks from VS Code's "Run Task" palette (Ctrl+Shift+P → "Tasks: Run Task"):

+- "Prompt: Copy compact prompt" — copies the compact prompt (macros left as placeholders) to clipboard.
+- "Prompt: Copy expanded prompt" — copies the full expanded prompt (macros inlined) to clipboard.

+These tasks call `scripts/expand_prompt.ps1` and require PowerShell to be available in the PATH.